Etimesgut

 Etimesgut, formerly Ahimesut, is a municipality and metropolitan district of Ankara Province, Turkey.
 Its area is 273 km^{2}, and its population is 614,891 (2022).
 It mainly consists of large public housing projects, 25 km from Ankara city centre.
 Its elevation is 843 m.

+Etymology

+The name Etimesgut derives from the earlier settlement of Ahi Mesud (also rendered Ahimesud), named after the Turkish dervish and Ahi leader Ahi Mesud.
+Historical sources record the area's name in various forms, including Amaksis, Amaksiz, Amaksus, and Akmasus.

+Following the establishment of a model village for Turkish immigrants from the Balkans during the early Republican period, the settlement became known as Etimesut, before the modern spelling Etimesgut was officially adopted in 1937.

 History

 Archaeological research shows habitation since 2000 BC, including a Phrygian settlement in the 8th century BC.
 Then of course the district began to share the history of the city of Ankara with its Lydians, Persians, Galatians, Ancient Romans, Byzantines and finally Turks.
 Etimesgut is on the ancient Silk Road to the orient, and still today the road and railway from Ankara to Istanbul pass through the district.

 Atatürk was fond of the area and would come here to ride horses and chat to the locals.
 He had a room in the building that is the public health laboratory today, and many other public buildings, including the hospital and the post office, that were built by his order still stand today.

 Etimesgut began as a housing project of 50 homes ordered by Atatürk in 1924 to accommodate Turkish refugees from Bulgaria.
 From the 1950s, as poverty forced people to migrate from the countryside into the city much illegal housing gecekondu was thrown up in this district.
 Some of this has been replaced by public housing projects such as Elvankent, Eryaman and Güzelkent and also military and civil service accommodation.
 However much gecekondu remains, inhabited by working-class people from cities such as Erzurum, many of whom commute to jobs in the city of Ankara.

 The Islamic terrorist organisation Hizbullah had a number of hidden cells here in the 1990s.